WICG/floc/README.md

 ### Revealing People’s Interests to the Web
 This API democratizes access to some information about an individual’s general browsing history (and thus, general interests) to any site that opts into it.
 This is in contrast to today’s world, in which cookies or other tracking techniques may be used to collate someone’s browsing activity across many sites.

-Sites that know a person’s PII (e.g., when people sign in using their email address) could record and reveal their flock.
+Sites that know a person’s PII (e.g., when people sign in using their email address) could record and reveal their cohort.
 This means that information about an individual's interests may eventually become public.
 This is not ideal, but still better than today’s situation in which PII can be joined to exact browsing history obtained via third-party cookies.

 As such, there will be people for whom providing this information in exchange for funding the web ecosystem is an unacceptable trade-off.
 Whether the browser sends a real FLoC or a random one is user controllable.

-### Tracking people via their flock
+### Tracking people via their cohort
-A flock could be used as a user identifier.
+A cohort could be used as a user identifier.
 It may not have enough bits of information to individually identify someone, but in combination with other information (such as an IP address), it might.
-One design mitigation is to ensure flock sizes are large enough that they are not useful for tracking.
+One design mitigation is to ensure cohort sizes are large enough that they are not useful for tracking.
 The [Privacy Budget explainer](https://github.com/bslassey/privacy-budget) points towards another relevant tool that FLoC could be constrained by.

 ### Sensitive Categories
-A flock might reveal sensitive information.
+A cohort might reveal sensitive information.
 As a first mitigation, the browser should remove sensitive categories from its data collection.
 But this does not mean sensitive information can’t be leaked.
 Some people are sensitive to categories that others are not, and there is no globally accepted notion of sensitive categories.

-Flocks could be evaluated for fairness by measuring and limiting their deviation from population-level demographics with respect to the prevalence of sensitive categories, to prevent their use as proxies for a sensitive category.
-However, this evaluation would require knowing how many individual people in each flock were in the sensitive categories, information which could be difficult or intrusive to obtain.
+Cohorts could be evaluated for fairness by measuring and limiting their deviation from population-level demographics with respect to the prevalence of sensitive categories, to prevent their use as proxies for a sensitive category.
+However, this evaluation would require knowing how many individual people in each cohort were in the sensitive categories, information which could be difficult or intrusive to obtain.

 It should be clear that FLoC will never be able to prevent all misuse.
 There will be categories that are sensitive in contexts that weren't predicted.
-Beyond FLoC's technical means of preventing abuse, sites that use flock will need to ensure that people are treated fairly, just as they must with algorithmic decisions made based on any other data today.
+Beyond FLoC's technical means of preventing abuse, sites that use cohorts will need to ensure that people are treated fairly, just as they must with algorithmic decisions made based on any other data today.